 - Warren Tuttle, President of the Board of Directors, United Inventors Association

-"The National GEM Consortium and The National Council for Expanding American Innovation share a vision of a nation energized through the process of nurturing creativity for all and celebrating the power and competitive advantage that a diverse pool of creatives can provide ..."
+"The National GEM Consortium and The Council for Inclusive Innovation share a vision of a nation energized through the process of nurturing creativity for all and celebrating the power and competitive advantage that a diverse pool of creatives can provide ..."

 - Brennon Marcano, CEO, The National GEM Consortium